 Click or tap the Freq/Period button to set the parameter to "Freq".
 "Freq" is now highlighted.
 Click or tap its input field and use the pop-up numeric keypad to set the frequency for sine wave.
-By default, the frequency for sine wave is 1 kHz, and the resolution is 1 μHz.
+By default, the frequency for sine wave is 1 kHz, and the resolution is 1 μ Hz.
 For available ranges of the sine frequency of different models, please refer to Table 5.1 Range of Continuous Waveform Frequency.
 You can click or tap the button again to toggle the parameter to "Period".
 Period = 1/Frequency.

 Click or tap the Ampl/HighL button to set the parameter to "Ampl".
 "Ampl" is now highlighted.
 Click or tap its input field and use the pop-up numeric keypad to set the amplitude for sine wave.
 Available units for amplitude include Vpp, Vrms, and dBm (not available in HighZ) The amplitude for sine wave is 5 Vpp by default.
-Available range of amplitude is related to the "Impedance" setting.
+The range of amplitude is limited by "Impedance" and "Frequency/Period" settings.
+For details, refer to Table 5.2 Range of Amplitude.

 Click or tap the button again to toggle the parameter to "HighL".
 High Level = Offset + Amplitude/2.
 The high level range is related to the low level setting value.
-That is, high level minus low level cannot exceed the current range of amplitude.
+That is, high level minus low level cannot exceed the current range of amplitude (Table 5.2 Range of Amplitude).